For eCommerce, Halloween is definitely more of a treat than a trick.

 Tip: Invest in creating content using the keywords “Halloween gift ideas” because during the holiday season, search volume for them amounts to more than 10,000 monthly searches.

 The trick to any themed content is to make sure it still relates to the core business.
-For example, if you sell clothing online, it might make sense to put together a list of costumes that use the products already on sale in your store.
+For example, if you sell clothing online, it might make sense to put together a blog post linting costumes that use the products you sell in your store.